 A Seattle high school student captured incredible photos of the 1980 Mount St. Helens eruption while on a class field trip in Eastern Washington.

-The volcano eruption on May 18, 1980, killing 57 people and causing an estimated $1.1 billion in damage.
+The volcano eruption on May 18, 1980 killed 57 people and caused an estimated $1.1 billion in damage.
 Ash blanketed the Pacific Northwest and stretched into 11 states and Canada.

 Carmen R. Andrews, who was 14 years old at the time, said she and her classmates from Garfield High School were on a biology field trip to see the diatomaceous earth outside of Vantage, Washington when the eruption took place.